ThomasTSWD/ThomasTSWD/README.md

 <!-- START_JOKE_SECTION -->
-> There is nothing like returning to a place that remains unchanged to find the ways in which you yourself have altered.
+> When the solution is simple, God is answering.
 >
-> - Nelson Mandela
+> - Albert Einstein
 <!-- END_JOKE_SECTION -->